ashleve/lightning-hydra-template/README.md

 ### How it works
-By design, every pipeline should be initialized by [run.py](run.py) file. [train.py](src/train.py) contains training pipeline.
+By design, every run is initialized by [run.py](run.py) file. [train.py](src/train.py) contains training pipeline.
 You can create different pipelines for different needs (e.g. for k-fold cross validation or for testing only).

 All PyTorch Lightning modules are dynamically instantiated from module paths specified in config, e.g. the model can be instantiated with the following line:
 ```python
 model = hydra.utils.instantiate(config.model)
 ```
-This allows to easily iterate over new models!<br>
+This allows you to easily iterate over new models!<br>
-Every time you create a new one, you only need to specify its module path and parameters in appriopriate config file:
+Every time you create a new one, just specify its module path and parameters in appriopriate config file:
 ```yaml
 _target_: src.models.mnist_model.MNISTLitModel
 input_size: 784